coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 #### Subtlety#2: To not give a fuck about adversity, you must first give a fuck about something more important than adversity.

 - If you find yourself consistently giving too many fucks about trivial shit that bothers you - your ex-boyfriend's new Facebook picture, how quickly the batteries die in the TV remote, missing out on yet another two-for-one sale on hand sanitizer - chances are you don't have much going on in your life to give a legitimate fuck about.
 And that's your real problem.
 Not the hand sanitizer.
 Not the TV remote.
 - I once heard an artist say that when a person has no problems, the mind automatically finds a way to invent some.
-I think what most people consider"life problems" are really just side effects of not having anything more important to worry about.
+I think what most people consider "life problems" are really just side effects of not having anything more important to worry about.
 - It then follows that finding something important and meaningful in your life is perhaps the most productive use of your time and energy.
 Because if you don't find that meaningful something, your fucks will be given to meaningless and frivolous causes.

 #### Subtlety#3: Whether you are realizing or not, you are always choosing what to give a fuck about.

-- Maturity is what happens when one learns to only give a fuck about what's truly fuckworthy.
+- Maturity is what happens when one learns to only give a fuck about what's truly fuck worthy.

 ## Chapter 2: Happiness is a problem